graciellehigino/ms_range_interactions/manuscript.md

 ## Validation

-For each species in the dataset we collated point observation data from the Global Biodiversity Information Facility (GBIF; www.gbif.org), and condensed these data into pixels representing presence or absence of the focal taxon.
+For each species in the dataset we collated point observation data from GBIF (www.gbif.org), and condensed these data into pixels representing presence or absence of the focal taxon.
 These data were used to validate the range adjustments made based on species interactions (see previous section).
 To do so, we calculated the proportion of GBIF presence pixels occurring within both the original and adjusted species ranges.
 We then compared these proportions for the predators to verify if the range adjustments removed locations with GBIF observations, hence likely true habitats.

 # Results